core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If Observe {{RFC7641}} is supported, the following holds for each newly started observation.

 * If the client intends to keep the observation active beyond a possible change of Sender ID, the client MUST store the value of the 'kid' parameter from the original Observe request, and retain it for the whole duration of the observation.
-Even in case the client is individually rekeyed and receives a new Sender ID from the Group Manager (see {{new-sender-id}}), the client MUST NOT update the stored value associated to a particular Observe request.
+Even in case the client is individually rekeyed and receives a new Sender ID from the Group Manager (see {{new-sender-id}}), the client MUST NOT update the stored value associated with a particular Observe request.

 * If the client intends to keep the observation active beyond a possible change of ID Context following a group rekeying (see {{sec-group-key-management}}), then the following applies.

    - The client MUST store the value of the 'kid context' parameter from the original Observe request, and retain it for the whole duration of the observation.
-Upon establishing a new Security Context with a new Gid as ID Context (see {{new-sec-context}}), the client MUST NOT update the stored value associated to a particular Observe request.
+Upon establishing a new Security Context with a new Gid as ID Context (see {{new-sec-context}}), the client MUST NOT update the stored value associated with a particular Observe request.

    - The client MUST store an invariant identifier of the group, which is immutable even in case the Security Context of the group is re-established.
 For example, this invariant identifier can be the "group name" in {{I-D.ietf-ace-key-groupcomm-oscore}}, where it is used for joining the group and retrieving the current group keying material from the Group Manager.